Highlights of Lee's Genealogy

 tribes in 1844.
 Another of the signers was Jesse Chisholm for whom the

 Chisholm Trail was named.

-- John Forsythe (4th GGF) was sheriff of Adams County, Mississippi about
+- John Forsythe (4th GGF) was sheriff of Adams County, Mississippi in the early

 - Anderson, South Carolina is named for Robert Anderson.